Betapace medication - online prescription available

-If you are suffering from an irregular heartbeat, Betapace (sotalol) can help.
-Get a new prescription or refill of Betapace from a board-certified doctor online.*
+Betapace (sotalol) can help if you are suffering from an irregular heartbeat.
+Get a same-day prescription or refill of Betapace from a caring, board-certified doctor online.*

 Some conditions that Betapace is used to treat include certain types of arrhythmias.
 Betapace is available only by prescription.
 It is available in a generic formulation as sotalol, as well as under different brand names, including Sorine, Sotylize, and Betapace AF.